HaroldRitter/jsonviz/README.md

 This class is created by the ``JSONGraph#generate`` and ``JSONGraph#save`` methods.
 It contains the generated svg text and allows it to be saved.

+The constructor accepts only a required argument: ``string text``, the svg text.

 #### JSONGraph.SVG instance attributes

 <dl>